querkmachine/beeps.website/src/about/work.md

 I've also [discovered and reported a healthy cache of browser and assistive technology bugs](https://github.com/alphagov/reported-bugs/issues?q=+is:issue+author:querkmachine) to the likes of Apple, Google and Mozilla.

-Apart from development-y tasks, I've been staff and moderator for both of the [Design System Day 2022](https://design-system.service.gov.uk/community/design-system-day-2022/) and [Design System Day 2023](https://design-system.service.gov.uk/community/design-system-day-2023/) conferences organised by the Design System team.
+Apart from development-y tasks, I've been staff and moderator for both of the [Design System Day 2022](https://design-system.service.gov.uk/community/design-system-day-2022/) and [Design System Day 2023](https://design-system.service.gov.uk/community/design-system-day-2023/) conferences organised by the Design System team, and contribute to the [WCAG Primer](https://github.com/alphagov/wcag-primer) project.

 ### At Felinesoft (2014–2022)